Learning Concepts Several Days Per Week Only To Retain Very Little (Autistic Burnout Reality)

 I have to reduce majority of the cognitive load.
 Reading task descriptions becomes impossible because my executive function is so low.

-Executive function collapse is one of the primary symptoms of autistic burnout.
-In burnout, planning is the hard part.
+Executive function collapse is one of the primary imapacts to me being in burnout.
+Planning is the hard part.
 I can understand a concept, but starting the next step feels impossible.
+I can almost never seem to get a running start on what to learn first, or even if it's helping me.

 Reading a long task list drains me, so I only do whatever is urgent and stop, to ensure I have enough energy to practice or even play some games later if I have any energy for later.
-If I avoid this, I'm usually at 2-3 energy before I start practicing which causes me to shutdown very quickly and immediately put off doing it.
+If I avoid this, (With my 1-10 slider's energy context in mind) I'm usually at 2-3 energy before I start practicing some syntax, which causes me to abrupt silent meltdowns very quickly and immediately put off doing anything more until the next day, or most commonly days later, often the period where I forgetten most of the material leaving me to review it again regardless.

 What I sacrifice to make it possible